How I Ended Up in Australia

 What I expected from my year abroad was to live with a host family that fits me and my lifestyle quite well.
 I expected to become a part of the family and that is exactly what happened.

-Before I flew to the other end of the world, I felt a lack of confidence in speaking a foreign language which was surely connected to a lack of confidence in general.
+Before I flew to the other end of the world, I lacked confidence in speaking a foreign language which was surely connected to lacking confidence in general.
 I expected the fear of speaking to vanish through daily communication with my English-speaking host family.
 Especially my host sister Alidia made that possible for me since I did not feel any judgement from her side.
-It surprised me that when I increased my confidence in speaking, I increased my self confidence as well.
+It surprised me that when I increased my self confidence in general, I increased my confidence in speaking as well.
 It was both connected.

 Typical Day of Work and Work Environment